radovanbotik/homework_v1/README.md

    const [anchorCoordinates, setAnchorCoordinates] = useState({});
    ```

-   - Tracks the position of the cart open button
+   - Tracks position of the cart toggle button
-   - Needed because the cart modal is rendered via portal, so we manually anchor it using coordinates
+   - Used to anchor the modal cart via portal rendering
-   - Uses `getAnchorCoordinates()` to read the button’s DOM bounding box
+   - Coordinates are updated using `getAnchorCoordinates()`

-#### Layout handling:
+#### Layout Handling

-I used `useLayoutEffect` to run `getAnchorCoordinates()` when the window resizes.
-It ensures the cart is always positioned correctly, even as paddings or layouts shift across screen sizes.
-I could have used `useEffect`, but `useLayoutEffect` runs earlier and ensures layout calculations happen after DOM painting.
+`useLayoutEffect` is used to recalculate `getAnchorCoordinates()` on window resize, ensuring accurate positioning even when padding or layout changes.
+It runs earlier than `useEffect`, making it more suitable for layout-related adjustments.

-#### Extra helpers:
+#### Helpers

-- A custom `useCart()` hook is included to make it easy to consume context throughout the app.
+- A custom `useCart()` hook provides access to cart context across the app
-- Toast messages are shown when items are added to the cart for better UX feedback.
+- Toast messages are shown when items are added to the cart for better feedback

 ---

 ## Components

-All components live under `src/components`.
+All components are located under `src/components`.

 ### UI Components

-Reusable, app-wide components (like buttons, tooltips, etc.) are stored in:
+Reusable components like buttons and tooltips live in:

 ```
 src/components/ui
 ```

-These are built to be flexible and used anywhere.
+These components are generic and designed to be used throughout the app.

 ### Feature-Specific Components

-Components that only relate to a specific route or feature are colocated with that feature.
-This keeps the structure modular and maintainable as the project grows.
+Components tied to specific features or pages are colocated with their respective feature folders.
+This improves modularity and maintainability as the app grows.

 ---

 ## Utility Functions

-Helper functions live in:
+Helper functions are stored in:

 ```
 src/util
 ```

-These functions keep things modular and reduce clutter in components.
+These keep components clean and promote code reuse.

 ### Noteworthy Utility: `cn.js`

-This is a simple helper that merges Tailwind class names and resolves any conditional conflicts.
-It’s super helpful when dealing with dynamic styling and helps keep class lists clean and reliable.
+This helper merges Tailwind class names and resolves conditional conflicts.
+It simplifies dynamic styling and keeps class lists more maintainable.

 ---

 ## Colors

-Here’s the full list of colors used across the application:
+List of primary colors used in the application:

-- **Navbar Background Color:** `#233239`
+- **Navbar Background:** `#233239`

-- **Navbar Text Color:** `#FFFFFF`
+- **Navbar Text:** `#FFFFFF`

-- **Button Background Color:** `#E60000`
+- **Button Background:** `#E60000`

-- **Button Text Color:** `#FFFFFF`
+- **Button Text:** `#FFFFFF`

-- **Card Background Color:** `#FCFCFC`
+- **Card Background:** `#FCFCFC`

-- **Text Primary:** `#1D1D39`
+- **Primary Text:** `#1D1D39`

-- **Text Secondary:** `#FFFFFF`
+- **Secondary Text:** `#FFFFFF`

-- **Tooltip Background Color:** `#FDF1D7`
+- **Tooltip Background:** `#FDF1D7`

-- **Tooltip Muted Text Color:** `#756C67`
+- **Tooltip Muted Text:** `#756C67`